Goodbye Claude, Hello Pi!

 What is Pi?

-Pi is coding agent that lives in the terminal.
+Pi is a coding agent that lives in the terminal.
 It’s a barebones tool.
 This means that there are tools that you know and perhaps use in Claude that are not available in Pi.
 And that is on purpose.

 Meet, Extensions